Last Update: November 25, 2024

 The AssaultRunner Pro Manual Treadmill is cushioned, provides incline training, and moves easier than other manual treadmills.

 The AssaultRunner Pro is a manual treadmill with a curved belt.
-Because you are moving the belt and essentially running at a slight incline, the AssaultRunner Pro could help strengthen the muscles working at the knee joint.
-This can help runners and walkers with some types of knee injuries.
-The belt is also very cushioned and shock absorbing even though it does not have the bounce of other treadmills.
-The Pro provides a difficult workout that can help athletes build stronger bodies.
+Because you are moving the belt and running at a slight incline, the AssaultRunner Pro strengthens the muscles working at the knee joint.
+It can help runners and walkers with some types of knee injuries.

 A steel construction makes the AssaultRunner an incredibly sturdy treadmill.
 The AssaultRunner is a large and heavy machine.
-It does not fold, so it will need a large dedicated space in your home.
-The AssaultRunner Pro has a slat belt.
-The belt has a rubbery texture that is soft enough that you can even run on it barefoot if you prefer.
-The belt has a 150,000-mile warranty.
-The construction is high quality.
+It does not fold and will need a dedicated space in your home.

 The AssaultRunner Pro has a simplistic console.
-The console is Bluetooth and ANT+ enabled so you can pair a heart rate monitor for training.
+The console is Bluetooth and ANT+ enabled to pair it with a heart rate monitor for training.
 The console has heart rate, interval, and target programs.
-There are two light indicators labeled ‘Rest’ and ‘Work’ to help you execute interval workouts at a glance.
-The console training doesn’t demonstrate the Pro’s full advantages.
-The unlimited speed capabilities allow you to perform speed workouts that are not easy to perform on a motorized treadmill.
+The light indicators are labeled ‘Rest’ and ‘Work’ to help you execute interval workouts at a glance.

 + PROS

-- The console is Bluetooth and ANT+ enabled to pair with heart rate monitors.
+- Bluetooth and ANT+ enabled

 – CONS